Direct Edge: Milestones 2009 - 2011

+In November 2011 Direct Edge annunciated intention to open a stock exchange outside the United States, in Rio de Janeiro, Brazil, in the last quarter of 2012.

+Merger 2014

 On January 31, 2014, BATS Global Markets and Direct Edge completed a merger, with the combined company using the BATS Global Markets name.

 Trading

 Direct Edge traded all U.S.-listed equities: